Misaka13514/Esonhugh.github.io/_posts/2020-10-08-DC2-walkthrough-learning-notes.md

 the nmap and our machine or our DNS server can't know who is DC-2

-nmap says:_http-title: Did not follow redirect to http://dc-2/
+nmap says:http-title: Did not follow redirect to http://dc-2/

 so we should get a little bit help for it.